tanjimin/C.Origami/README.md

 ```
 git clone https://github.com/tanjimin/C.Origami-release.git
 ```

+## Download model and other relevant resource files

+To run inference or training, you may download [corigami_data.tar.gz]() which contains the training data from IMR-90 cell line, and pretrained model weights.
+To test performance on GM12878 *de novo* prediction, you need to additionally download the add-on data file [corigami_data_gm12878_add_on.tar.gz]() and unzip it under `corigami_data/data/hg38`.

 # Inference

 C.Origami can perform de novo prediction of cell type-specific chromatin architecture using both DNA sequence features and cell type-specific genomic information.